Year 3 2022 - 2023

 Welcome to Year 3!

-Our usual day for P.E. is Tuesday and this will start from week 2.
+Our usual day for P.E. is Tuesday.
 Please ensure that hair is tied back, earrings are removed and no other accessories are worn eg fitbits.
 If you have not yet bought your new P.E. kit, you will be expected to wear a plain white t-shirt with black shorts.
+School jumpers/cardigans and plain black jogging bottoms/leggings can be worn to keep warm.

 Spellings will be uploaded onto this webpage and Showbie on a Friday and will be tested the following Friday.